 Intimate Partner Abuse Education Programs (IPAEP) are education programs for people who abuse their intimate partners.
-Your intimate partner is the person you decided you want to be close with, your girlfriend, your boyfriend, your husband or wife, the love of your life, your soulmate.
+Your intimate partner is the person you decided you want to be close with.
+This may be your girlfriend, boyfriend, spouse, significant other, the love of your life, or your soulmate.
 These programs used to be called "batterer intervention."

 The court can only order an abuser to go to a program that has been "certified" by the state.

 If the court orders you to go to a certified IPAEP, expect that:

 - You must go to a few intake sessions so the program can figure out if you are a good fit for the program.

 - If you get into the program, you must sign an agreement that says: